 When you are able to unroll and read it

-You enter the Principle and accord with the birthless
+You enter the Dharma and unite with the birthless

 You don’t even need to become a buddha